Worcester Gymnasium: 1992 Amalgamation

 After operating for 20 years, Worcester High School amalgamated once more with Worcester East High (previously known as Worcester Commercial High), and formed Worcester Gymnasium in 1992.

 Traditions

 Worcester Gymnasium has adopted many traditions from its ancestor schools such as "40 Days" and Parade Day.
 The annual "Parade Day" is an event where the matriculants parade through town on their final school day.
-It was a tradition that the old Boy's High would partook in starting in 1905.
+It was a tradition that the old Boy's High would partake in starting in 1905.
 The old Boy's would wear straw hats, black suits fit with bow ties and carry a cane as they marched through town.
 In later years the girls from Girl's High would join in.
 Another staple of the schools' culture is the biennial musicals, hosted in the town hall.
 Past productions include Shrek (2016), Aladdin (2018), FABBALOUS (2022) and High School Musical (2024).